How to Fix Damaged Hair

 Unfortunately, bleaching and toning my hair every month has damaged it. (oops!)
 And I’ve been bad and haven’t been using any hair treatments or sprays to protect my hair.
 So it’s time that I invest the money again.

-Here are the best hair products for damaged hair and tips on how to restore damaged hair.
+This hair guide is all about the best hair products for damaged and bleached hair.
+You'll also find tips on how to fix damaged hair.

 1. Use Olaplex No. 3 Repairing Treatment for Damaged Hair